U.S. COVID public health emergency to stay in place | Health

 U.S. COVID public health emergency to stay in place

-The United States will keep in place the public health emergency status of the COVID-19 pandemic, allowing millions of Americans to still receive free tests, vaccines and treatments until at least April of next year, two Biden administration officials said on Friday.
+The United States will keep in place the public health emergency status of the COVID-19 pandemic, allowing millions of Americans to still receive free tests, vaccines and treatments, two Biden administration officials said on Friday.

-The United States will keep in place the public health emergency status of the COVID-19 pandemic, allowing millions of Americans to still receive free tests, vaccines and treatments until at least April of next year, two Biden administration officials said on Friday.
+The United States will keep in place the public health emergency status of the COVID-19 pandemic, allowing millions of Americans to still receive free tests, vaccines and treatments, two Biden administration officials said on Friday.
 The possibility of a winter surge in COVID cases and the need for more time to transition out of the public health emergency to a private market were two factors that contributed to the decision not to end the emergency status in January, one of the officials said.

-The public health emergency (PHE) was initially declared in January 2020, when the coronavirus pandemic began, and has been renewed each quarter since.
+The public health emergency was initially declared in January 2020, when the coronavirus pandemic began, and has been renewed each quarter since for 90 days.
 But the government in August began signaling it planned to let it expire in January.
-The U.S. Department of Health and Human Services (HHS) has promised to give states 60 days notice before letting the emergency expire, which would have been on Friday if it did not plan on renewing it again in January.
+The U.S. Department of Health and Human Services (HHS) has promised to give states 60 days' notice before letting the emergency expire, which would have been on Friday if it did not plan on renewing it again in January.
 The agency did not provide such notice, the second official said.

 Health experts believe a surge in COVID-19 infections in the United States is likely this winter, one official said.
 "We may be in the middle of one in January," he said.
 "That is not the moment you want to pull down the public health emergency."